(Pending for 2023-2024 internship year)

 General Information

 Alaska Psychiatric Institute (API) is the only public psychiatric hospital in the State of Alaska.
 API provides acute, inpatient mental health services for anyone in Alaska requiring hospitalization for a psychiatric crisis.
 The vast majority of patients served at this hospital are experiencing severe and persistent mental illnesses.
-Most patients also have complex trauma histories in conjunction with substance abuse issues, requiring the treating professionals to maintain a high level of familiarity with evidence-based practices for multiple presenting problems.
+Most patients also have complex trauma histories in conjunction with substance use issues, requiring the treating professionals to maintain a high level of familiarity with evidence-based practices for multiple presenting problems.
 In addition, API serves as the safety net and crisis-stabilization facility for adults with developmental disabilities as well as seniors with dementia whose behavior and/or level of illness prevents them from remaining in their current placement.
 These patients often require intensive evaluation and innovative behavioral interventions to stabilize them and return them to a less restrictive environment in the community.
 The 80-bed state hospital is located in Anchorage and has two adult clinical units, one adult unit cohorting individuals with neurodevelopmental and neurocognitive disorders, one adolescent unit, and one adult forensic unit.
 API is a teaching hospital and is adjacent to the University of Alaska Anchorage.
 Graduate students in other professional medical programs also complete clinical rotations and practica at the hospital.
 Most individuals at API are admitted on a court order (for danger to self, danger to others, and/or grave disability) and must be assessed to determine if they continue to meet criteria for involuntary admission or the involuntary administration of medication.
 Legal hearings on these issues are held at the hospital several times per week.

 Additionally, API is currently the only location in the state that provides competency restoration treatment for individuals who have been found by the Court to be Incompetent to Stand Trial.